 Ports Australia has a Secretariat headed by the Chief Executive Officer, Michael Gallacher, who was appointed in April 2017.

 Most government owned ports, some privatised ports and most state marine regulatory authorities are members of Ports Australia, as is the Department of Defence through the Royal Australian Navy.

 Value of Membership

-Membership of Ports Australia gives access to all information on, and participation in, discussions on a wide range of policy and technical issues of common interest and the ability to influence agendas and contribute to ensuring that members’ interests are protected.
-We strongly believe that a co-ordinated and considered approach to common issues in the areas that Ports Australia’s members represent leads to more efficient and acceptable outcomes rather than piecemeal approaches.
+Membership of Ports Australia gives access to all information on, and participation in, discussions on a wide range of policy and technical issues of common interest and the ability to influence agendas and contribute to ensuring that Members’ interests are protected.
+We strongly believe that a co-ordinated and considered approach to common issues in the areas that our Members represent leads to more efficient and acceptable outcomes rather than piecemeal approaches.
 Ports Australia is well recognised as an effective and responsible contributor to debates on national issues at the federal level in Australia, and also at the international level through our active participation in IAPH.